destiny1103/GIN-Ship-type/README.md

 * data
 Upload the data to the data folder with the data folder name xxx;
 Store the prepared data in the raw folder;
 The data in the repository is used only as a display of where the data files are stored (the data folder is on the same level as the Ship type identification folder);
+Description of model input data (raw folder): https://chrsmrrs.github.io/datasets/docs/format/

 ## Requirements
 requirements.txt